Overview

 giving agents and libraries stable artifact IDs to reference.

-In addition to entity-backed data sources, views support two pull-based external source types defined in features/external-data/:
+In addition to entity-backed data sources, views can bind external metric rows

 | Type | Config | How it works |